 The odds are good visitors found the website through a search engine.
 When visitors do not see quickly what they are looking for, then they return to the search engine either to search the website or to find another website.
 Visitors expect to find the following elements, collectively known as administrative links, right aligned at the top of the page:

-Links at the very top of the page should be in the same style as the utility navigation, understated and visually weaker than the main menu.
+Links at the top of the page should be in the same style as the utility navigation, understated and visually weaker than the main menu.
 Utility navigation should be located at the bottom or the left of each page.

-Place the logo in the upper left corner to identify the site.
+Place the logo in the upper left corner to identify the website.
 Link the logo to the home page.
 If there is sufficient space left of the administrative links, then the logo can go on the same line.
 Otherwise, put the logo on a new line below the administrative links.

 Navigation should be consistent and visible, not hidden, drop-down or otherwise animated.
 Use a single row for the main menu, when possible, rather than multiple rows.
 Place additional utility navigation at the bottom or the left of each page.